Now, more than ever, people need people.

-I wrote ‘creating circles’ because I knew that there were so many people out there who could hold space and should be holding space, but the thought of running groups terrified them.
-I wrote this course because although circle work is magic, facilitation skills are something that can be taught.
-I wrote this course because this year, more than ever, people need people; they need to share stories, they need conversations and they need a sense of community, a sense of belonging. ‘creating circles’ is about teaching you the skills and giving you the confidence to hold space and run your own circles so that less people feel isolated and more people feel connected, with a shared commonality in these strange wonky times.
+I wrote this course because circle work is magic and facilitation skills are something that can be taught.
+I wrote this course because people need to share stories, they need conversations and they need a sense of community, a sense of belonging. ‘creating circles’ is about teaching you the skills and giving you the confidence to hold space and run your own circles so that less people feel isolated and more people feel connected, with a shared commonality in these strange wonky times.

-‘creating circles’ is ideal for those who want to lead circles or groups* of their own.
-It is a combination of self led, reflective study with interactive zoom group sessions and the option of 1-1 mentoring (where I walk alongside you as you set up your own group).
+‘creating circles’ is ideal for those who want to lead circles or groups* of their own, for those with group work experience as well as for those who have never run a group before.
+The course uses a combination of self led, reflective study with interactive zoom group sessions with the option of 1-1 mentoring (where I walk alongside you as you set up your own group).
 Over the course of our six weeks together you will be gently nurtured and guided through the skills needed to lead your own groups, whether online or face to face.

 What often holds people back from running their own circles is confidence and time, ‘creating circles’ is a safe place to play, practice and explore.
 This course will leave you feeling excited and confident about establishing your own circle.
 It will give you the opportunity to think about your own groups; whether you have an idea about what these might be – or whether you would like to create something new.
 You will also leave the course with a community to support you, connections with others who are starting out and a group who have your back.
 The self led study element of the workbook means that it is ideal to fit in with busy lives, and the option of mentoring means that you benefit from my skills and experience of setting up and running my own groups.
 It can be nerve-wracking starting something new but by joining ‘creating circles’ you will not be alone.